5 Disruptive Banking Trends (2022)

 The largest neobank is Chime.

-Chime currently has about 13 million account holders (up by more than 30% in the past year), surpassing every other digital bank in the U.S.
+Chime currently has about 13 million account holders (up by more than 30% since the start of 2020), surpassing every other digital bank in the U.S.

 Chime controls about 64.8% of the total neobank accounts in the U.S.